-Telstra has made a resurgence in recent years, changing their approach and adopting a fresh attitude and a willingness to change and improve.
-The result has been a company with the best network and reach in Australia acting in a way more akin to some of the smaller providers on the market.
-While Telstra is never going to be the cheapest, their recent focus on bundling has brought all your entertainment needs under the one roof.
+Telstra has made a resurgence in recent years, adopting a fresh attitude alongside a willingness to change and improve.
+The result has been a company with the best network and reach in Australia, helping us communicate with ease whilst offering entertainment bundles that help us catch all our favourite films and series.

-Despite being the oldest and most experienced telco in Australia, Telstra started to do something very unusual a few years ago – they started listening more intently to their customers’ concerns.
-For a long time, Telstra’s huge network and reputation had allowed them to get complacent, occasionally offering services on a take-it-or-leave-it basis.
-The onset of competition – along with some refreshing new thinking at the top level – has led to a change in the way they do things.
-And it is the customer who is reaping the rewards.
+Despite being the oldest and most experienced telco in Australia, Telstra started to do something a few years ago that’s very unusual for a communications company – they started listening more closely to their customers’ needs and concerns.
+The onset of increased competition – along with some refreshing new thinking at the top level – has led to a change in the way they do things.
+And the customer is reaping the rewards.

-Telstra has started offering month-to-month contracts, while only a few years back they addressed long-standing customer criticism by offering unlimited downloads.
-This move has seen Telstra again top the charts among Aussies and shows that after a period of time when they were frequently criticised, they are starting to be relevant again.
+A short while back, Telstra started offering month-to-month contracts on all plans and and unlimited downloads on most.
+This move has seen Telstra again top the charts among Aussies and shows that after a period of time when they were sometimes criticised, they have become competitive again.
 They’ve also embraced bundling perhaps more than any other Aussie telco.
-Their streaming options include Telstra TV and Foxtel Now.
+Their current bundled streaming options include Telstra TV 3, as well as various Foxtel plans.

-Telstra’s most unique feature is the sheer size of the company.
+Telstra’s most unique feature is the sheer size and experience of the company.
 No other Aussie telco can match Telstra’s extensive network and expertise in the industry.
-Telstra Broadband also has a lot of unique features, which are not offered by other providers.
-Telstra operates on the Telstra Smart Modem Gen 2 network, which gives you great quality and uninterrupted internet access.
+Telstra Broadband also has a lot of unique features.
+Every Telstra Broadband service comes with the Telstra Smart Modem Gen 2, which gives you excellent wi-fi speeds and uninterrupted internet access thanks to its built-in 4G backup.
 Telstra’s Broadband Protect gives you insulation from online threats, which is great for families or anyone who is concerned about their privacy and viruses online (which should be everyone).
-Telstra Broadband members get access to Telstra Air, which is a network of over one million Wi-Fi data hotspots across the country.

 Telstra Broadband Plans